paldepind/synceddb/README.md

 });

-db.tasks.on('add', function(e) { // Add a handler if a new task element is pushed from remote. console.log("New task from server"+e.record); // Handle task by printing it on the console.
+db.tasks.on('add', function(e) { // Add a handler if a new task element is pushed from remote. console.log("New task from server: ", e.record); // Handle task by printing it on the console.
 });

 // Start syncing continuously, the server will now.